Stephen-Agyemang/python-fun-scripts/README.md

 This repository contains a collection of beginner-friendly Python scripts created by **Agyemang Stephen** as part of a learning journey into programming. 🚀

 ## 📜 What's Inside
-- 🎨 **Mad-Lib Game**: A simple word game where you fill in the blanks to create funny stories.
+- 🎨 **Mad-Lib Game**: A word game that blends color validation, plural noun checks, replay logic, and witty prompts.
+Now in v2.0!
 - 🤖 **Witty Chatbot**: An interactive chatbot that responds with witty messages.
 - 🧮 **Calculator Script**: A basic calculator for performing arithmetic operations and square roots.